 - Q: WHAT ARE BROKER NON-VOTES AND HOW WILL THEY BE TREATED? - A: Broker non-votes are shares held by brokers or nominees for which the broker or nominee (1) lacks discretionary power to vote, and (2) never received specific voting instructions from the beneficial owner of the shares.
 Broker non-votes are counted for purposes of calculating a quorum.
-Broker non-votes will not count "for" or "against" either the election of directors (Proposal One) or the approval of Deloitte & Touche LLP as our auditors (Proposal Two), however, broker non-votes will have the same effect as a vote "against" the proposed amendment to our charter (Proposal Three). - Q: WHO CAN ATTEND THE ANNUAL MEETING? - A: All stockholders as of March 21, 2002 can attend the Annual Meeting, although seating is limited.
+Broker non-votes will not count "for" or "against" either the election of directors (Proposal One) or the ratification of Deloitte & Touche LLP as our auditors (Proposal Two).
+Broker non-votes, however, will have the same effect as a vote "against" the proposed amendment to our charter (Proposal Three). - Q: WHO CAN ATTEND THE ANNUAL MEETING? - A: All stockholders of record as of March 21, 2002 can attend the Annual Meeting, although seating is limited.
 If you plan to attend, please check the box on your proxy card.
-If your shares are held through a broker and you would like to attend, please either (1) write write Kathryn Fagan, Chief Financial Officer, Annaly Mortgage Management, Inc., 12 East 41st Street, Suite 700, New York, New York 10017, or (2) bring to the meeting a copy of your brokerage account statement or an omnibus proxy (which you can get from your broker). - Q: WHEN ARE STOCKHOLDER PROPOSALS DUE FOR THE 2003 ANNUAL MEETING? - A: If you are submitting a proposal to be included in next year's proxy statement pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, we must receive the proposal by , 2002. - Q: HOW WILL WE SOLICIT PROXIES FOR THE ANNUAL MEETING? - A: We are soliciting proxies by mailing this Proxy Statement and proxy card to the stockholders.
+If your shares are held through a broker and you would like to attend, please either (1) write Kathryn Fagan, Chief Financial Officer, Annaly Mortgage Management, Inc., 12 East 41st Street, Suite 700, New York, New York 10017, or (2) bring to the meeting a copy of your brokerage account statement or an omnibus proxy (which you can get from your broker). - Q: WHEN ARE STOCKHOLDER PROPOSALS DUE FOR THE 2003 ANNUAL MEETING? - A: If you are submitting a proposal to be included in next year's proxy statement pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, we must receive the proposal no later than December 11, 2002. - Q: HOW WILL WE SOLICIT PROXIES FOR THE ANNUAL MEETING? - A: We are soliciting proxies by mailing this Proxy Statement and proxy card to the stockholders.
 In addition to solicitations by mail, some of our directors, officers and regular employees may, without extra pay, make additional solicitations by telephone or in person.
-We will pay the solicitation costs, and will reimburse banks, brokerage houses and other custodians, nominees and fiduciaries for their reasonable expenses in forwarding proxy materials to beneficial owners.
-We may also engage a proxy solicitation company in connection with the Annual Meeting for a fee which is not expected to exceed \$2,500 plus out-of-pocket expenses. - Q: HOW DO I OBTAIN A COPY OF THE ANNUAL REPORT ON FORM 10-K FILED WITH THE SECURITIES AND EXCHANGE COMMISSION? - A: Our 10-K is actually part of the Annual Report that is being mailed to you with this Proxy Statement.
+We will pay the solicitation costs, and will reimburse banks, brokerage houses and other custodians, nominees and fiduciaries for their reasonable expenses in forwarding proxy materials to beneficial owners. - Q: HOW DO I OBTAIN A COPY OF THE ANNUAL REPORT ON FORM 10-K FILED WITH THE SECURITIES AND EXCHANGE COMMISSION? - A: Our 10-K is actually part of the Annual Report that is being mailed to you with this Proxy Statement.
 If you need another copy, please write Kathryn Fagan, Chief Financial Officer, Annaly Mortgage Management, Inc., 12 East 41st Street, Suite 700, New York, New York 10017.